 All the victims have been nyctophiles.
 They trust too much.
 They wander out of the illuminated areas of the city because they’ve never had a problem with the night.
 They trust something that’s never shown its teeth.

 They also place their trust in people like me.
 I’m not a trustworthy person, nor a nyctophile, but I certainly act like I’m both.
-My genuineness is highly appealing to those I meet.
+My genuineness is highly appealing.
+It’s what gets me by.

 To be honest, if history has proved anything, my daytime character is dependable to a fault.
 Sometimes it’s tiresome to be this good all the time.
-Occasionally, I need a break from myself and go out into the night, not because I adore the darkness, but because I’m drawn to those it attracts.
+Occasionally, I need a break from myself.
+I have to go out into the night, not because I adore the darkness, but because I’m drawn to those it attracts.
 I have a primal need of my own.
-Mine feeds off the fear I give those who put trust ahead of logic.
+Mine feeds off the fear I see in those who trust too much.

-There are plenty of foolish nyctophiles from which to choose.
+There are plenty of foolish nyctophiles out there.
 One won’t make it through the night tonight.
-Fortunately, not every nyctophile will be frightened because of what happens to one dumb nyctophile.
-Some will remain fixated on the nighttime no matter what’s reported in the news tomorrow morning.
+Fortunately, not every nyctophile will be frightened because of what happens to one nameless nyctophile.
+Some will ignore it and remain fixated on the nighttime no matter what’s reported in the news tomorrow morning.

-I’m glad for their unwavering nyctophilia.
-I need it — I can’t have nyctophiles develop a fearful streak and stay away from the darkness.
+I’m glad for their unwavering foible.
+I need it — I can’t have nyctophiles develop a fearful streak and stay at home.
 I need their blood to quench the fire that rages inside me.

 Creep you later!